 Following it south into the Bronx in New York City, we have found that it is not easy to view the river because it is surrounded by, e. g., asphalt plants, heavy auto crusher facilities, fuel corporations and a huge bus terminal.
 Although we have not left public property during our investigations, we have been asked to leave the area by security guards.
 One of our workers lives in a high rise apartment overlooking the river but her calls to 911 about illegal dumping have yet to receive a response.

 Leaving the mainland, you enter City Island via a bridge.
 According to the Army Corps of Engineers, it flows past the west side of the Island, ending at its southern tip.
 I have been using this information as a hook to involve City Island residents and we are developing a viable working group for a clean and healthy river.
 We have studied the 2003 New York Harbor Water Quality Report and been in contact with the New York City Department of Environmental Protection, that has informed us that it has become too silted to accommodate their research vessels.
 As a result of this response, we have decided that we need to obtain a small boat so that we can better see the condition of the river firsthand.
 If what we are doing interests you, we would welcome your personal and/or financial input.
 If you wish to make a monetary contribution, visit our Donations page for details.
 HRRP is a 501C3 not-for-profit.
 Your donation is tax deductible.

-The Hutchinson River Restoration Project (HRRP) Committee meets monthly.
+The Hutchinson River Restoration Project (HRRP) Board meets monthly.
 Minutes of recent and past board meetings may be viewed on our Documents page.